huzaifah-cyber/Azure-SOC-Honeypot-with-Attack-Map/README.md

 ## Build and Analyze the Attack Map

 A Microsoft Sentinel Workbook was created to visualize failed login attempts on an interactive world map.
-After leaving the honeypot online, Microsoft Sentinel recorded thousands of failed RDP login attempts originating from multiple countries.
+After leaving the honeypot online, Microsoft Sentinel recorded more than a thousand failed RDP login attempts originating from multiple countries.
 The highest number of attacks originated from **Japan**, followed by several other countries across North America, Europe, and Asia.

 <img src="assets/image 21.png" width="900">